 The Constitution of India has borrowed most of its provisions from the constitutions of various other countries as well as from the Government of India Act of 1935.
-The structural part of the Constitution is, to a large extent, derived from the Government of India Act, 1935.
+The structural part of the Constitution i.e. federal scheme, judiciary, administration, is, to a large extent, derived from the Government of India Act, 1935.
 The philosophical part of the Constitution like the Fundamental Rights and Directive Principles of State Policy is derived from American and Irish Constitution respectively.
 The political part of the Constitution, like the principle of Cabinet Government and the relations between the executive and legislature have been mainly drawn from the British Constitution.